ngang002/FakeNewsClassification/README.md

 Random forests are an example of ensemble models, in which there is an ensemble of decision trees being constructed to classify our news articles.
 The nature of averaging over multiple trees reduces the impacts of overfitting, as averaging over the ensemble of different reduces the variance in classifications in a single tree.
 This is done through a process called "bagging" where multiple subsamples are drawn and trained over.
 Ultimately, the prediction that is ultimately made is one that is "democratically" chosen after aggregating all the trees together.

 ### XGBoost Classifier ###
 XGBoost stands for "Extreme Gradient Boosting”, and the method by which this works is it takes previous classifiers and implemented corrections to more accurately create predictions/classifications.
 Gradient boosting is accomplished by combining multiple trees sequentially (rather than serially as in the random forest).
 Corrections are then made to opimtimize the training weights until the maximum number of steps have been achieved, or the results have converged such that the changes in the gradient are very small.
 These are all tunable hyperparameter (for which I have tested for).
-For a more in depth analysis of XGBoost see [!link](https://xgboost.readthedocs.io/en/stable/tutorials/model.html).
+For a more in depth analysis of XGBoost see [this link](https://xgboost.readthedocs.io/en/stable/tutorials/model.html).

 ## Results ##